AdvancedPhotonSource/GSAS-II-tutorials/MDtutorials/README.md

 Start the new tutorial file with content like this:

         ---
-        title: "Tutorial: ...anything you want to put here"
+        Title: "Tutorial: ...anything you want to put here"
         ---
         <!--- Don't change the HTML version of this file; edit the .md version -->

+        # Tutorial: ...anything you want to put here

         [//1]: <> (Comment: optional comment(s) here.)